We affirm identities, not just accept differences.

 Are we preventing new roadblocks from arising as we create new initiatives for equity?

-What relationships have we built that moves the work forward?
+What relationships have we built that move the work forward?

-Where have we fostered collaboration around DEI where there has not been in the past?
+Where have we fostered DEI collaboration where there has not been in the past?

 What does collective responsibility for change look like at Bentley?